ImageMagick/Usage-Markdown/color_mods/index.md

 ### Gamma Operation Adjustments {#gamma}

 The "`-gamma`" operator is also provided, and has exactly the same effect as the 'gamma' setting in the "`-level`" operator.
-However it will let you adjust the 'gamma' adjustment level for each individual channel as well.
+However it will let you adjust the 'gamma' level for each individual channel as well.

 Its real use is in adjusting the 'gamma' function of an image before performing linear operations on them.
 For more details see [Human Color Perception and Gamma Correction](../color_basics/#perception).